 - How much of your retirement funds will be used before retirement, for home purchase, repairs, medical expenses, debt, starting a business, etc.?

-Then, there’s tax planning for retirement.
+Tax planning for retirement.

 - How much of your retirement income will be taxable?